Login

 Make sure there’s no underlying infection getting in the way.
 A clean bill of health gets you off on the right start.

 Who knew?
 Men with fertility problems (identified as sub-fertile) have had improvement in sperm motility, morphology and density after participating in regular dental cleanings!
-Oral bacteria can create a bacterial infection in the male reproductive system and lead to a problem with male fertility.
+Oral bacteria can create a bacterial infection in the male reproductive system.
 Here’s a good reason to regularly brush and floss your teeth!

-Increased body mass may be associated with decreased male fertility.
+Increased body mass may be associated with fertility problems in men.
 Obesity creates relatively high levels of the female-associated hormone estrogen.

 • Eat fresh vegetables, fruits, whole grains, fish, poultry, legumes, nuts, and seeds.